 We’re tough graders.
 We're looking for what we consider to be well-crafted, extraordinary works.
 You know the drill.

-(1) Members are allowed one submission a week.
+(1) Members are allowed one submission a month in Poetry and Prose each.

 (2) The usual rules of grammar, spelling, punctuation, et al. apply.
 Please proofread your work.
 More than once.

-(4) The Featured folder will feature works from members only, and pieces will be selected by the founder.
+(4) Pieces in the Featured folder will be selected by the founder.

 (6) This group won't accept erotica; lit about self-injury; or lit about religion, whether pro or con.
 Rhymed works are tough to get accepted but will certainly be considered.
 Fanfiction is a no go.